Undesirable Biases in NLP: Addressing Challenges of Measurement: Assessing the Validity of Bias Measures

-The existence of subconcepts of model bias has already been hinted at by some researchers \shortcite<e.g.,>{du_assessing_2021,dev_measures_2022} and breaking down the bias construct into subcomponents and devising subtests for them comes with practical advantages: It is difficult to define ``model bias'' and a lack of a (consensus) definition hinders research on how to address it.
+The existence of subconcepts of model bias has already been hinted at by some researchers \shortcite<e.g.,>{dev_measures_2022,du_assessing_2021}.
+To take gender bias as an example, in human communication, different types of gender-based bias have been identified \shortcite<see e.g.,>[and Figure \ref{fig:content_validity}]{stanczak_survey_2021,zeinert_annotating_2021}.
+Breaking down the bias construct into subcomponents and devising subtests for them comes with practical advantages: It is difficult to define ``model bias'' and a lack of a (consensus) definition hinders research on how to address it.
 Instead, it might be much easier to identify subcomponents of bias that most researchers do agree on and to develop (sub-)measures for them.
 If model bias was assessed by an aggregation of such submeasure scores, disagreements about the bias construct could be expressed by individual researchers' choices of submeasures to include in their aggregates.

 We believe that discussing the subconcepts and different manifestations of gender bias will be important for the development of valid bias measures.
-Subconcepts of model bias might become especially relevant when considering other languages and bias types, since some manifestations may or may not be shared cross-culturally (see e.g., also our discussion of how gender is specified differently in different cultures in Section \ref{subsec:other_biases}).
-However, identifying subconcepts may prove very difficult (e.g., techniques like factor analysis might statistically identify subcomponents of model bias for which we do not have intuitive explanations of what they mean), and these hypotheses should be thoroughly tested.
+Subconcepts of model bias might become especially relevant when considering other languages and bias types, since some manifestations may or may not be shared cross-culturally.\footnote{For example, in Turkish, gender markings of nouns are optional and bias might show itself in whether or not gender is explicitly marked.
+For instance, to translate the words sister/brother into Turkish, there exists only one gender-neutral translation `sibling' which is optionally accompanied by a word for female/male.
+When translating ``My sister/brother is a soccer player'' into Turkish, the NLP system could exhibit bias by explicitly marking the gender in the former case but not in the latter.} However, identifying subconcepts may prove difficult (e.g., techniques like factor analysis might statistically identify subcomponents of model bias for which we do not have intuitive explanations of what they mean), and assumptions about the existence of such subconcepts should be thoroughly tested.
+In Application \ref{app:IV}, we discuss content validity for benchmarks datasets aggregating several different bias types.

+\begin{application}[label={app:IV}]{Content Validity for Measures of Different Bias Types} Several bias benchmarks consist of subsets measuring different bias types and aggregate these to provide one bias score.
+For instance, CrowS-Pairs tests for 9 different bias types and StereoSet~\shortcite{nadeem_stereoset_2021} is divided in four different domains of stereotypes, but both also provide one overall score of biasedness.
+However, to what extent these subsets measure subcomponents of one general bias construct should be tested when designing the bias measure.
+Moreover, ideally one would assess the test items for the different subsets (e.g., sentence pairs in CrowS-Pairs) for excessive redundancy, as well as whether the test is ``complete''.
+These kind of questions are related to the \emph{content validity} of the bias benchmark.